abodacs/build-in-ai-2025/README.md

 When you first use an API, Chrome will prompt you to download the AI model:

-- Models are downloaded automatically on first use
+- Chrome downloads models automatically on first use
-- Download progress is shown in the UI
+- The UI shows download progress in real-time
-- Models are cached locally for future use
+- Chrome caches models locally for future use
-- Requires stable internet connection
+- Initial model download requires stable internet connection

 #### 3. Verify Setup